 Once the exact location of the tumor is mapped (using imaging scans), narrow radiation beams from a machine called a Gamma Knife® are focused at the tumor from hundreds of different angles for a short time.
 The process may be repeated if needed.
 Another approach that’s much like this uses a movable linear accelerator controlled by a computer.
 Instead of delivering many beams at once, the linear accelerator moves around to deliver radiation to the tumor from different angles.
 Several machines, with names like X-Knife®, CyberKnife®, and Clinac® work in this way.

-Intraoperative radiation therapy (IORT) delivers radiation to the cancer during surgery.
-The radiation may be given externally or internally, and it’s often used along with a course of external radiation given before or after the operation.
+With this technique, radiation is given to the cancer during surgery.
+The radiation may be given using a machine for external beam radiation (a linear accelerator).
+Another option is to place a radioactive substance into the area that needs treatment for a short time (like brachytherapy).
+It’s often used along with a course of external radiation given before or after the operation.

 Treatment planning for external beam radiation

-Through a complex process called dosimetry, computer programs are used to find out how much radiation the nearby normal structures would be exposed to in order to deliver the prescribed dose to the cancer.
+Through a complex process called dosimetry, computer programs are used to find out how much radiation the nearby normal structures would be exposed to if the prescribed dose was delivered to the cancer.
 The doctor and dosimetrist will work together to decide on the amount of radiation you will get and the best ways to aim it at the cancer.
 They base this on the size of the tumor, how sensitive the tumor is to radiation, and how well the normal tissue in the area can withstand the radiation.

 Dosing and treatment with external beam radiation